Labelled Well Quasi Ordered Classes of Bounded Linear Clique-Width: -Interpretations and Monoids

 \section{$\MSO$-Interpretations and Monoids}

 \AP In this section, we will develop an automata theoretic approach to the problem of characterizing images of \kl{$\MSO$-interpretations} that are \kl{$\infty$-well-quasi-ordered} by the \kl{induced subgraph} relation.
-The key ingredient is to use the notion of \emph{factorization forests} \cite{SIMO90} to provide an alternative syntax of such classes of graphs where \emph{words} (linear trees of unbounded depth) are replaced by \emph{forests} (trees of bounded depth), over which it is easier to define a \kl{$\infty$-well-quasi-ordering}.
-In order to simplify our analysis, we will now assume that in the \kl{$\MSO$-interpretations}, $\varphi_\Delta = \top$ and $\varphi_{\text{dom}}(x) = \top$.
+The key ingredient is to use the notion of \emph{factorization forests} \cite{SIMO90} to provide an alternative syntax of such classes of graphs where \emph{words} (linear trees of unbounded depth) are replaced by \emph{forests} (branching trees of bounded depth), over which it is easier to define a \kl{$\infty$-well-quasi-ordering}.
+In order to simplify our analysis, we will now assume that in the \kl{$\MSO$-interpretations}, the universe formula $\varphi_\Delta$ is always $\top$ and that the domain formula $\varphi_{\text{dom}}(x)$ is too.
 This is not an actual restriction, as witnessed by the following proposition.